Panda Volunteering & Adventure China

 Day 1: Chengdu.
 Arrive into Chengdu International Airport and make your way to your hostel in the city.
 There are no activities planned for today, so you can either chill at out your accommodation or head out and explore Chengdu.

 Day 2: Dujiangyan.
 Transfer to the Dujiangyan Panda Research Centre.
-Get to know the rest of your team and settle into the centre.
+Meet the local volunteer team, learn about the project, and settle into the centre.

 Day 7: Xi’an.
 Arrive into Xi’an and explore this incredible area.
 Cycle along the impressive city walls, discover the vibrant Muslim Quarter, pick up a bargain at the bustling markets and watch the gorgeous Bell-Drum towers light up after nightfall.
 A delicious local dinner rounds off the day.

 Day 8: Xi’an.
 Visit the breath-taking Terracotta Warriors.
 Spend the evening wandering the city centre and exploring the local culture.

 Day 9: Shaolin.
 Today you can opt to learn to punch and kick with a class led by a Kung Fu master.
 You’ll also see how it’s done at a Kung Fu show at a local children’s centre.
 Brush up your language skills with an afternoon Mandarin lesson.